MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

 6. Select **Advanced**, scroll to the bottom, and tap **Developer options**.
 7. In the **Developer options** window, scroll down to find and enable **USB debugging**.

-For older version of Android, see [Set Up Device for Development](https://docs.microsoft.com/xamarin/android/get-started/installation/set-up-device-for-development).
+For a device running an older version of Android, see [Set Up Device for Development](https://docs.microsoft.com/xamarin/android/get-started/installation/set-up-device-for-development).

 ### Run your app on the device